cairo-book/cairo-book/src/ch104-01-general-recommendations.md

 ### Own your privileged paths

 Always make sure that upgrades can only be done by authorized roles.
 If a non-authorized user can upgrade your contract, it can replace the class with anything and get full control over the contract.
 The same applies for pause/resume functions, bridge handlers (who can call this contract from L1), and meta-execution.
-All these cricical functions should be guarded using the OwnableComponent from OpenZeppelin.
+All these critical functions should be guarded using the OwnableComponent from OpenZeppelin.

 ```cairo, noplayground
 // components